linode/manager/docs/development-guide/11-feature-flags.md

 }
 ```

+Feature flags variations should also be labelled as clearly as possible to avoid confusion for a potential third party managing the flag you created.
+For instance, for the example above, the variations could be labelled:

+- Variation 1: Feature ON, Beta ON
+- Variation 2: Feature ON, Beta OFF
+- Variation 3: Everything OFF

 ## Creating a feature flag

 Feature flags are created in the LaunchDarkly dashboard.
 Give your flag a name (like "Images Pricing Banner") and key (like "imagesPricingBanner") and select the flag type (boolean, etc).
 Configure the desired variations and targeting options.